Representations up to homotopy of Lie algebroids: Operations, cohomology and the derived category

 where $i(df): S^{i+1}(TM)\to S^i(TM)$ is the contraction by $df$.
 We think of $c_1, c_2, \ldots$ as \textit{the tail} of $c_0$, which measures the failure of $c_0$ to be $C^{\infty}(M)$-linear.
 For instance, to define the differential $dc$, we first define its leading term by the Koszul formula

 and then the tail can be computed by applying the principle we have mentioned above.
-The following proposition provides a cohomological framework for the notion of a $k$-differential (see Remark \ref{k-differential}).
+The case $k=1$ corresponds to the deformation complex of $A$.

-\begin{proposition} The cohomology $H^{\bullet}(A; \Lambda^k\textrm{Ad})$ is naturally isomorphic to the cohomology of the complex $(C^{\bullet}(A; \Lambda^k\textrm{Ad}),d)$.
+\begin{proposition} The cohomology $H^{\bullet}(A; \Lambda^k\textrm{ad})$ is naturally isomorphic to the cohomology of the complex $(C^{\bullet}(A; \Lambda^k\textrm{ad}),d)$.
 Moreover, the $1$-cocycles of this complex are precisely the $k$-differentials on $A$. \end{proposition}

-\begin{proof} For the first part, we pick a connection $\nabla$ to realize the adjoint representation and we claim that the complexes $(C^{\bullet}(A; \Lambda^k\textrm{Ad}),d)$ and $(\Omega^{\bullet}(A; \Lambda^k\textrm{Ad}),D_{\nabla})$ are isomorphic.
+\begin{proof} For the first part, we pick a connection $\nabla$ to realize the adjoint representation and we claim that the complexes $(C^{\bullet}(A; \Lambda^k\textrm{ad}),d)$ and $(\Omega^{\bullet}(A; \Lambda^k\textrm{ad}),D_{\nabla})$ are isomorphic.
 For $k=0$ the statement is trivial while the case $k=1$ follows from Theorem \ref{The adjoint representation}.
-The general statement follows from these two cases if one observes that, both $\oplus_kC^{\bullet}(A; \Lambda^k\textrm{Ad})$ and $\oplus_k\Omega^{\bullet}(A; \Lambda^k\textrm{Ad})$ are algebras generated in low degree for which the corresponding differentials are derivations.
-For the second part, remark that an element in $C^1(A; \Lambda^k\textrm{Ad})$ is a pair $(c_0, c_1)$ where $c_0: \Gamma(A)\to \Gamma(\Lambda^kA)$ and $c_1\in \Gamma(\Lambda^{k-1}A\otimes TM)$ satisfy the appropriate equation.
-Viewing $c_1$ as the map $C^{\infty}(M)\to \Gamma(\Lambda^{k-1}A)$, $f\mapsto i(df)(c_1)$, we see that the elements of $C^1(A; \Lambda^k\textrm{Ad})$ are precisely the almost $k$-differentials on $A$.
+The general statement follows from these two cases if one observes that both $\oplus_kC^{\bullet}(A; \Lambda^k\textrm{ad})$ and $\oplus_k\Omega^{\bullet}(A; \Lambda^k\textrm{ad})$ are algebras generated in low degree for which the corresponding differentials are derivations.
+For the second part, remark that an element in $C^1(A; \Lambda^k\textrm{ad})$ is a pair $(c_0, c_1)$ where $c_0: \Gamma(A)\to \Gamma(\Lambda^kA)$ and $c_1\in \Gamma(\Lambda^{k-1}A\otimes TM)$ satisfy the appropriate equation.
+Viewing $c_1$ as the map $C^{\infty}(M)\to \Gamma(\Lambda^{k-1}A)$, $f\mapsto i(df)(c_1)$, we see that the elements of $C^1(A; \Lambda^k\textrm{ad})$ are precisely the almost $k$-differentials on $A$.
 The fact that the cocycle equation is precisely the $k$-differential equation follows by a simple computation. \end{proof} \end{example}

-\begin{example}[The coadjoint representation]\rm \ The dual of the adjoint representation of a Lie algebroid $A$ is called the coadjoint representation of $A$, denoted $\textrm{Ad}^{*}$.
+\begin{example}[The coadjoint representation]\rm \ The dual of the adjoint representation of a Lie algebroid $A$ is called the coadjoint representation of $A$, denoted $\textrm{ad}^{*}$.
 Using a connection $\nabla$ on $A$, it is given by the representation up to homotopy

-As in the case of the adjoint representation, the resulting cohomology can be computed by an ``intrinsic complex'' (which does not require the choice of a connection).
-This complex, denoted $C^{\bullet}(A; \textrm{Ad}^{*})$, is defined as follows.
-An element in $C^{p}(A; \textrm{Ad}^{*})$ is a pair $c= (c_0, c_1)$ where $c_0$ is a multilinear antisymmetric map
+As in the case of the adjoint representation, the resulting cohomology can be computed by a complex which does not require the choice of a connection.
+This complex, denoted $C^{\bullet}(A; \textrm{ad}^{*})$, is defined as follows.
+An element in $C^{p}(A; \textrm{ad}^{*})$ is a pair $c= (c_0, c_1)$ where $c_0$ is a multilinear antisymmetric map

 and $c_1\in \Omega^{p-1}(A; A^*)$ is such that